socialoutcast/spotify-kids-manager/README.md

-# Spotify Kids Terminal Manager
+# Spotify Kids Manager

-A terminal-based Spotify client for Raspberry Pi with parental controls and web-based administration.
+A touchscreen-friendly Spotify player designed for Raspberry Pi, perfect for creating a kid-safe music device with parental controls and web-based administration.

 ## Features

-- **Terminal Spotify Client**: Full-screen ncspot client optimized for touchscreen
+- 🎵 **Full Spotify Web Player**: Beautiful web interface with album art and playlists
-- **Parental Controls**: Lock device to prevent kids from exiting the player
+- 🔒 **Device Lock**: Prevents kids from exiting the player or accessing system
+- 📱 **Touchscreen Optimized**: Designed for Raspberry Pi touchscreens
+- 🎨 **Kid-Friendly Interface**: Clean, colorful design that's easy to navigate
+- 👤 **Multi-user Support**: Each family member can have their own account
-- **Web Admin Panel**: Manage everything from any device on your network
+- 🔐 **Web Admin Panel**: Manage everything from any device on your network
-- **Bluetooth Management**: Connect and manage Bluetooth speakers/headphones
+- 🎧 **Bluetooth Support**: Connect wireless speakers and headphones
-- **Auto-start**: Dedicated user account that automatically starts Spotify on boot
-- **Security**: No sudo access for the Spotify user, locked down environment
-- **Easy Install**: Single command installation with web-based setup
+- 📶 **Spotify Connect**: Use as a Spotify Connect device from your phone
+- 🚫 **No Video Content**: Music only - no podcasts or video content accessible

 ## Requirements